Pallet: Plastic

-Paper pallet
+Paper

 Paper pallets, also referred to as "ecopallets", are often used for light loads, but engineered paper pallets are increasingly used for loads that compare with wood.
 Paper pallets are also used where recycling and easy disposal is important.
 New designs of ecopallets have been made from just two flat pieces of corrugated board (no glue/staples) and weigh just 4.5 kg, offering dramatic freight savings.
 Ecopallets are also ISPM 15 exempt, negating fumigation and barrier "slip" sheets.
 They are cleaner, safer, and provide a cost-saving eco-friendly alternative to other pallet materials.
-Some engineered Corrugated pallets offer a significant reduced height, providing substantial freight cost reduction.
-Low profile hand pallet trucks allow picking up pallets as low as 25 mm.
+Some engineered corrugated pallets offer a significantly reduced height, providing substantial freight cost reduction.
+Low-profile hand pallet trucks allow picking up pallets as low as 25 mm.

-Steel pallet
+Steel

 Steel pallets are strong and are used for heavy loads, high-stacking loads, long term dry storage, and loads moved by abusive logistic systems.
 They are often used for military ammunition.
 Metal pallets make up less than 1% of the market.
 Materials include carbon steel, stainless steel, and aluminum.
 Of these, carbon steel offers excellent durability at the lowest cost.
-Stainless steel doesn't require a paint coating, and is preferred for such applications as clean room environments.
+Stainless steel does not require a paint coating, and is preferred for such applications as clean room environments.
 Carbon steel units are expensive compared to wood, and stainless and aluminum cost about 2–3 times that of carbon steel.
 Long term costs, however, can be lower than wood.
-General advantages of metal pallets are high strength and stiffness, excellent durability, resistance to bugs, the absence of splinters, sanitization, and recyclability.
+General advantages of metal pallets are high strength and stiffness, excellent durability, resistance to vermin, the absence of splinters, sanitization, and recyclability.
 Disadvantages include a higher initial price, significant weight, low friction, and susceptibility to rusting (in the case of carbon steel).
 Metal is primarily used in captive or closed loop environments where durability and product protection are key performance requirements.
 Metal units today are increasingly price competitive and lighter in weight.
 Primary industries that use metal pallets include automotive, pharmaceutical, lawn tractors, motorcycles, and tires.

 Aluminum pallets are stronger than wood or plastic, lighter than steel, and resist weather, rotting, plastic creep and corrosion.
 They are sometimes used for air-freight, long-term outdoor or at-sea storage, or military transport.